 Everything You Need to Know About Working in Human Resources

-What is human resources, anyway?
+What is working in human resources like?

 Think of a hiring scenario.
 If you break down the necessary steps it takes for a company to hire a new employee, you’ll have a good idea of the tasks an HR specialist handles.

 - Employee relations